Comcast/xml-selector/README.md

   /** Iterate over the nodes in this instance and return a new Array containing the returned result of each step */
   map: function(iterator, thisArg) { /* ... */ },

+  /** Return a new xQ containing the next siblings of the nodes in this set, optionally filtered by a selector */
+  next: function(optionalSelector) { /* ... */ },

+  /** Return a new xQ containing all the next siblings of the nodes in this set, optionally filtered by a selector */
+  nextAll: function(optionalSelector) { /* ... */ },

+  /** Return a new xQ containing all the next siblings of the nodes in this set up to siblings matching a selector */
+  nextUntil: function(selector) { /* ... */ },

   /** Return the text content of the first element in the list or an empty string */
   text: function() { /* ... */ },